joeblew999/pb-stack/.github/README.md

 Read the Docs for now to get a feel for the intent.
 Ask questions if something seems off.

 The scaffolds for the [TASK](../mod/task/README.md) files and [TOFU](../mod/tofu/README.md) are going in currently.
 We need this to rapidly develop.

-Next will be the [GitHub Actions for CI and CD](../.github/workflows/README.md)
+Next will be the [GitHub Actions for CI and CD](../.github/workflows/README.md) round-tripping to your own Desktop.

-Then simple examples / playgrounds, so we can work up the code generator.
+Then simple examples / playgrounds, so we can work up the code generator against real projects.
+Its the only way for others to understand how to develop this.

 ## Documentation